 We had no caregiving backup plan.
 We did not plan for my mother dying first.
 Fortunately, my parents did have power of attorney and estate planning documents completed, which allowed us to act in these roles.

 The Stress of Spousal Caregiving

 Statistics about mortality for spousal caregivers confirms that spouses experiencing stress from caregiving have a 63% higher mortality rate than non-caregivers.
 Non-spousal caregivers, like adult children, have a 55% higher mortality rate.
 (1)

 Caregivers who provide physical hands-on care experience high stress levels.
 Higher stress levels are also experienced by caregivers of persons diagnosed with dementia or Alzheimer’s, who experience behaviors and incontinence.

 Adult Children Catapaulted Into the Caregiving Role

-When the first parent dies, adult children are catapaulted into the caregiving role for the remaining parent.
+When the first parent dies, adult children are catapulted into the caregiving role for the remaining parent.
 The absence of one parent results in a restructuring of the family to determine caregiving responsibilities.
 This is the time when a caregiving backup plan should be implemented or if one does not exist, the backup plan should be created.

 Adult children who live in town bear more responsibility than children who may have moved away because of the proximity to the aging parent.
 Single children are more available to provide care than married children with their own children.
 Family roles shift.
 Caregiving for aging parents can be exhausting.